 The British Psychological Society's award-winning Research Digest blog provides original, authoritative reports on the latest psychology research papers.
 The blog was created in 2005 by inaugural Digest editor and BPS Associate Fellow Christian Jarrett.

 There are also 'Extras' posts with links to eye-catching studies that didn't make the final cut, and the 'Special Issue Spotter' with links to the latest journal special issues in psychology.
 Over the years there have also been a number of special guest features - look out for more in the future.

-Under Jarrett's editorship, the Digest blog was a winner and nominee for various awards, including "best psychology blog" in the inaugural Research Blogging awards.
-In 2013, it was a finalist in the psychology/neuroscience category in the Science Seeker Blogging Awards.
+Under Jarrett's editorship, the Digest blog was a winner and nominee for various awards, including "best psychology blog" in the 2010 inaugural Research Blogging awards, and "finalist" in the psychology/neuroscience category in the 2013 Science Seeker Blogging Awards.

 The Digest also appears as a fortnightly email (launched in 2003), and has a Facebook fan-page and a Twitter feed.